eperales-01/eperales-01.github.io/index.md

 author_profile: true
 ---

-I'm a University of Houston graduate with a Bachelor’s in Mathematics and a minor in Data Science.
-I have experience in data analysis and customer service, with skills in tools like Excel, Python, and PowerBI.
-Passionate about problem-solving and teamwork, I enjoy discovering trends through data and delivering solutions.
-When I’m not working, I love capturing moments through photography, gaming, and staying updated with the latest tech.
-I’m committed to continuous learning and growth in both my personal and professional life.
+I am a detail-oriented and proactive professional with a Bachelor's degree in Mathematics and a minor in Data Science from the University of Houston.
+With a strong foundation in data analysis and visualization, I leverage tools like Python, PowerBI, Tableau, and Excel to extract actionable insights and drive impactful decision-making.
+My experience spans diverse projects, including predictive modeling, supply chain optimization, and machine learning applications, highlighting my ability to solve complex problems with innovative solutions.

+Beyond my technical expertise, I excel in customer service, communication, and team collaboration.
+With a passion for continuous learning, I combine analytical skills with a hands-on approach to achieve operational efficiency and deliver exceptional results.
+Whether it’s improving processes, creating detailed product descriptions, or optimizing workflows, I am committed to quality and precision in everything I do.